baxtery/TTN_V3_Node-Red/readme.md

 <br><br>
  <img src="images/Node-Red_v2_v3_ttn.png" alt="Upgrade TTN nodes from V2 to V3 on Node-Red">
  <br>
- You noticed here that the old V2 Node-Red Contrib is deprecated and doesn't work for V3, but actually u can still run them in paralell to write to the same DB while you move the devices in the TTN console.<br>
+ So the old V2 Node-Red-ttn Contrib is deprecated and doesn't work for V3, but actually u can still run it in paralell to write to the same DB while you move the devices in the TTN console.<br>
  Prerequisits:<p>
 1-you have moved your device from V2 to V3 - basically recreate the device in V3<br>
 2-you have copied/made a decrypt function in V3 in the console<br>